5monkeys/djedi-cms/djedi-react/README.md

 ### `md`

 This is a template literal tag.
-It's meant to be used for the `children` of `<Node>` in some cases:
+It’s meant to be used for the `children` of `<Node>` in some cases:

-* When your default text contains characters that are annoying to escape in JSX.
+- When your default text contains characters that are annoying to escape in JSX.
-* When your default is markdown.
+- When your default is markdown.

 ```js
 <Node uri="home/text.md">{md`